anitasv/jigsaw/README.md

 Long story short.
 Formulation 1 10x10 was fast enough to run in a few minutes, 13x13 took hours and 100s of GB of memory.
 Formulation 2, 13x13 takes around 30 seconds, largest I can run is about 18x18.
 Formulation 3, I can run 32x32 in just 2-3 seconds.
 I think we have finally reached the limit of this.
+64x64 runs in 283 seconds.
+70x72 (5040 piece) puzzle took about 9 minutes.

 See a sample result of 13x13 in [RUNS](./RUNS.md).